0x5a4/Luma/PROTOCOL.md

 negative_cycle | 3 | shift the whole led configuration in the negative direction.
 1 Pixel at a time, speed determined by [speed](#speed)

 ### speed
 Speed to play the current animation in miliseconds.
 1 "Speed" corresponds to 500ms.
-Data is added up to allow for values biger than 255
+Data is seen as one giant byte so if you give 2 bytes their seen as a 16-bit byte

 ### lednum
 The length of the LED strip.
 Set within the device config.
 This value is immutable